astronomer/airflow-guides/guides/cross-dag-dependencies.md

 - The [Airflow API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html)
 - [Dataset driven scheduling](https://www.astronomer.io/guides/airflow-datasets/)

-You'll want to use different implementations depending on your DAG dependencies and Airflow setup.
+Which implementations you choose will depend on your DAG dependencies and Airflow setup.
 In this section, we detail how to use each method and ideal scenarios for each, as well as how to view dependencies in the Airflow UI.

 > **Note:** It can be tempting to use SubDAGs to handle DAG dependencies, but we highly recommend against doing so as SubDAGs can create performance issues.
 Instead, use one of the other methods described below.